-The most northerly major city on the continent, Edmonton has always been a hub of creativity and entrepreneurship.
-The birthplace of the North American fringe theatre movement, it’s home to a thriving arts scene, a growing tech sector and numerous festivals.
+The most northerly major city on the continent, Edmonton is a hub for creativity and entrepreneurship.
+It’s the birthplace of the North American fringe theatre movement, home to a thriving arts scene, a growing tech sector and numerous festivals.

-Edmonton is also the most affordable large city in Canada (RBC Housing Affordability Measures, 2020) and features ample green space, excellent schools and a young, diverse population.
+Edmonton is also the most affordable city in Canada and features ample green space, excellent schools and a young, diverse population.

 Plenty of Green Space

-Edmonton hosts more than 50 festivals every year, including Edmonton Heritage Festival, the world’s largest outdoor celebration of multiculturalism, and Edmonton Fringe Festival, the 2nd largest theatre festival in the world.
+Edmonton hosts over 50 festivals annually including Edmonton Heritage Festival, the world’s largest outdoor celebration of multiculturalism, and Edmonton International Fringe Festival, the second largest theatre festival in the world.

 Edmonton is home to largest mall in North America.
 Spanning 48 city blocks, West Edmonton Mall houses over 800 stores and attractions, including a hotel, skating rink, aquarium, casino, and more.

 Cheer on the Edmonton Oilers or catch world class concerts at Rogers Place.
-The surrounding area of the Ice District is the new heart of the city, the second largest mix-use sports and entertainment district in North America and a new gathering place for the community.
+The surrounding ICE District is the new heart of the city and is the second largest mixed-use sports and entertainment district in North America.

 Blatchford is a new, carbon-neutral community located just north of Edmonton’s downtown core.
 The community is powered with 100% renewable energy and is designed to encourage active transportation and urban agriculture.

-In Calgary, recreational opportunities abound.
-With the mountains only an hour away, residents often get away for a weekend of skiing or hiking in one of the most beautiful places on earth.
+In Calgary, recreational opportunities are abound.
+With the mountains only an hour away, get away for a weekend of skiing or hiking in one of the most beautiful places on earth.

-Calgary is consistently ranked among the world’s cleanest, safest and most livable city in North America and enjoys more sunshine than any other major city in the country.
+Calgary is consistently ranked among the world’s cleanest, safest and most livable cities in North America and enjoys more sunshine than any other major city in Canada.

 Greatest Outdoor Show on Earth

-Calgary is known for its western hospitality.
-The community comes together and transforms the city over 10 days during the Calgary Stampede, celebrating western heritage, indigenous culture along with the greatest concerts and culinary innovations.
+Calgary comes together and transforms during the annual 10-day festival, the Calgary Stampede.
+This one of a kind celebration embraces western heritage and indigenous culture along with concerts and culinary innovations.

-With 800 kilometres of trails and dozens of golf courses, Calgarians have no shortage of ways to get active.
+With 800 km of trails and dozens of golf courses, Calgarians have no shortage of ways to stay active.
 Canada Olympic Park, which hosted the 1988 Winter Games, offers year-round activities like skating, mountain biking and skiing.

-Calgary’s diverse food scene in on point and ranked among the best in Canada.
-It is also the home of over 40 craft breweries thanks to high quality barley, wheat and pure glacial water.
-The exponential growth in the industry adds to the vibrant lifestyle of the city.
+Calgary’s diverse food scene is ranked among the best in Canada.
+It’s also the home of over 40 craft breweries thanks to high quality barley, wheat and pure glacial water.

 Small town charm